cartheur/hp5480a/README.md

 	HP5480Timing.pdf	: Timing diagrams for the main timing system and some details for the Prepare state.

 	HP5480Adapter.pdf	: Schematic of adapter to interface between the 5480 and controller-host (RPi or other suitable).

-My redrawing of the HP schematics may or may not be useful to you.
-I did that while deriving some functional sense of the design in the absence of the Th-of-Op manual.
-If you're going between the HP schematics and my schematics you may find the renaming of symbol names annoying, but that, again, was to bring some functional clarity to things.
-I eventually arrived at breaking the internal system control down to a hierarchy of:

-1. function selection
-2. function execution control
-3. sweep control
-4. sample processing
-5. process micro-cycles

-.. and named things to better reflect that.

-`clt5480` has a limited help: `?` will get you a list of commands/arguments.
-It is focussed on exercising the accumulator and core memory as that's what I needed to do.
-I did the clocked-serial style interface just to minimize the number of IO pins to the controller-host.

-* In using ctl5480, or implementing some alternative remote-control, the major point to be aware of is that to do many/most things from remote control the timing system of the 5480 must be shut down; otherwise, the memory continues to be scanned, and the address registers modified 'behind your back', as you try to do anything with memory via remote.
-* The timing system is shut down from remote by asserting `nSVQ_MAIN` and `nSVQ_SUB` (HP5480Schematic.pdf.4) (`nMBSL` asserted holds the timing system in reset).
-I simplified this a tad in my unit with the internal mod (in red) so one only has to assert `nSVQ_SUB`, but the mod is not a requisite (actually, I just ran out of male pins for the rear-panel connectors).

-Regarding the rear-panel connectors, I had a bunch of the correct male pins for those connectors but not the base & shroud.
-There were some on ebay but 50$+ (at that time).
-A possibility was using short stubs of common #14 solid copper wire. #14 is slightly larger diameter than the proper pins but will fit.
-The downside was sharp edges of cut #14 might scratch the gold plating in the female pins and whether the larger diameter is unduly bending the spring metal in the F pins.

 ### Errata